-After being in practice for over 23 years (24 with an internship), I think I’ve pretty much heard all the lines I could possibly hear with regard to what I do, how it’s done, how it’s described to others, what it sounds like, what others have been TOLD I do, what patients tell me I’m supposed to do during an office visit, how I’m characterized, what they’ve seen on TikTok or youTube, and my personal favorite…why people who’ve never gone to a chiropractor were told NEVER to go…”because…you know, they’re not REAL doctors…!”
+After being in practice for over 31 years (32 with an internship), I think I’ve pretty much heard all the lines I could possibly hear with regard to what I do, how it’s done, how it’s described to others, what it sounds like, what others have been TOLD I do, what patients tell me I’m supposed to do during an office visit, how I’m characterized, what they’ve seen on TikTok or youTube, and my personal favorite…why people who’ve never gone to a chiropractor were told NEVER to go…”because…you know, they’re not REAL doctors…!”

 …because “laughter is great medicine!” (and as I like to point out the contrary, “the medical profession provides great laughs in their approach to health!”)